rnelson0/puppet-parser_api_example/README.md

 ### Usage

+To perform parsing and an example of a custom validation, run `example.rb` and pass it at least one readable filename containing puppet DSL.

     bundle exec example.rb <filename> [<filename> .. <filename>]

-Run `example.rb` and pass it at least one readable filename containing puppet DSL.
+To perform simple validation, `validate.rb` accepts at least one readable filename and displays any errors it finds

+    bundle exec validate.rb <filename> [<filename> .. <filename>]

+Example:

+    $ be validate.rb puppethack.pp testing.pp
+    Validating file puppethack.pp ...
+OK!
+    Validating file testing.pp ...
+1 errors 0 warnings
+      testing.pp:7:1: Illegal attempt to assign to 'a Name'.
+Not an assignable reference

-The repository includes `testing.pp` which contains a mix of valid and invalid DSL.
+The repository also includes `testing.pp`, a mix of valid and invalid DSL, and `puppethack.pp`, valid DSL that does not match the style guide.